ttopper/CPSC128/docs/M01_Course_Introduction/12-bonus-operation-modularity.md

 are made.

 (Aside.
 How large can programs get?
 Thousands of lines is typical.
 Hundreds of thousands and millions is common.
-Windows NT 5.0 for example was rumoured to consist of 50,000,000 lines of code, and in 2011 the Linux kernel contained around 15,000,000 lines of code.)
+Windows 10 for example consists of around 50,000,000 lines of code, the google chrome browser has 35 million lines, and as of 2020 the Linux kernel contains around 27,800,000 lines of code.)

 In Python, modularization is enabled by using functions (via the `def` statement), classes (via the `class` statement) and modules